 If you have COVID-19, cold or flu symptoms--such as cough, body aches, chills, sore throat, fever, or shortness of breath-- OR you are concerned you may have been exposed to COVID-19, please call a clinic first.
 Please do not walk in to a clinic.

 If you are having a life-threatening emergency, call 9-1-1.

-How we stay safe at our clinics
+How we stay safe at our sites

 To make an appointment at Neighborcare Health at Ballard (serving adults living homeless), Neighborcare Health at Youth Clinic at 45th Street (serving youth and young adults living homeless) find the clinic, and call the number listed.